Disgruntled/PackerExamples/readme.md

 All instance sizes used are t2.micro so this is eligible for the AWS free tier.

+This works with packer 1.5.1, with the json config, NOT HCL.

+## Requirements

+Packet 1.5.1
+Terraform >= 0.12
+aws cli
+bash

 ## 1) Using Packer as a local build agent